KI7MT/wspr-analytics/scala/README.md

 # WSPR Analytics Using Scala

-In the early days (March 2008), [WSPR Spots][] measured in the hundreds of thousands per month.
-Today, that number has increased to over 46 Million per month at last count, and shows no sign of abatment.
-By any reasonable definition, it is safe to say, [WSPR] has entered the realm of [Big Data][].

-With this entry comes a unique set of challanges to draw meaningful results in a timely manner.
-The `WSPR Analytics` project will contain a seris of documents, small modules, example applications, code snippets and various utilities centerd around [Apache Spark][], [Apache Hadoop][], [Jupyter Notebooks][], [Scala][] and other [Big Data][] tooling to help with this challange.
+This apps in the directory are used for exploring the use of [Spark][] with [Scala][].

+1. Converting CSV files to Parquet
+1. Query both raw CSV files and Parquet partitions

 ## Basic Tool and Build Instructions

-In each folder under `src`, you'll find instructions for compiling and running each project or script as appropriate.
+In each folder under you'll find instructions for compiling and running each project or script as appropriate.

 You must have Python, Java, Scala, Spark and SBT available from the command line.